 To strengthen this approach, we begin our Key Stage 4 teaching in Year 9.
 This allows our pupils more time to work on their individual projects and portfolios across the BTEC curriculum.
-It further allows the teachers more time to focus on developing the skills and knowledge required to achieve in the academic subjects we offer; this year, we have added RE GCSE to our curriculum; pupils will become more aware of the world around them and understanding of the many different cultures on our planet, and issues that prevail.
+It further allows the teachers more time to focus on developing the skills and knowledge required to achieve in the academic subjects we offer; we keep our curriculum broad and balanced from year 7 to 11 as it allows pupils to study a wide range of subjects at greater depth.

 Our curriculum will offer GCSEs, BTEC, Functional Skills Level 1 and 2 certificates, AQA certificates and ASDAN awards.
 The subjects are being taught from Y7 through to Y11 and include:

 - English (GCSE and Functional Skills - Levels 1 and 2)